claraj/HelloFlikrGUI/README.md

 # HelloFlickrGUI
-Very simple application to search Flickr for cat pictures and display the first in the TKinter GUI
+Very simple application to search Flickr for cat pictures and display the 5 pictures in a TKinter GUI

+Missing error handling, key security, attractive GUI :)

 Clara/MCTC